-The recent world's financial crisis limited demand and sales in the whole IT business starting from the second part of 2008.
-Signals of recovery started to be seen in particular markets beginning in Q4 2009.
-This continued in 2010 when the crisis was easing in our main markets - namely Russia and Ukraine.
-This enables the Company to be optimistic about the 2011 and the years to follow, as the IT distribution sector growth prospects depend on the overall IT spending, which is highly correlated to GDP growth, and the level of saturation of a particular market, i.e. PC ownership and internet/broadband technology usage.
+The world's financial crisis eased down in 2011 and therefore demand grew in many markets of our operations.
+However, due to a lot of uncertainties over the economic situation in the Euro-zone and a number of other economic uncertainties in different countries have shrinked overall gross margins.
+Thus, the Company decided to conduct more selective sales and focus more on profitability than just on revenues itself.
+Such policy and the fact that the biggest Company's markets - Russia and Ukraine - started growing again, enables the Company to be optimistic about the 2012 and the years to follow, also as the IT distribution sector growth prospects depend on the overall IT spending, which is highly correlated to GDP growth, and the level of saturation of a particular market, i.e. PC ownership and internet/broadband technology usage.

-Having in mind the Company's geographical presence in markets that are less penetrated than the Western Europe, and having seen significant growth in sales in 2010, compared to 2009, the Company's management has all grounds to believe that the market in 2011 will grow again.
-However it is not expected that this growth rate will be similar to 2010, as the comparable numbers will be much different (as 2009 was under crisis and 2010 was time of getting out of crisis).
+Having in mind the Company's geographical presence in markets that are less penetrated than the Western European, and having seen stabilization in 2011 sales compared to 2010, the Company's management has grounds to believe that its market share in 2012 will grow again.

-Although there are many factors affecting this business nowadays, it is hard to estimate the pace of growth at the general level of the IT industry.
-However due to upgraded product portfolio and large geographical presence, the management believes that in 2011 the Company will be able to increase its revenues by 11.49% to 14.98% and net profit to at least U.S.\$ 6 million following stronger market position and upgraded product portfolio.
-This clearly underlines the Group's market strategy - focusing on increasing effectiveness and gross and net profit margins.
+Despite the fact that there are many factors affecting this business nowadays, it is hard to estimate the pace of growth at the general level of the IT industry.
+However due to upgraded product portfolio and large geographical presence, the management believes that in 2012 the Company will be able to increase its revenues faster than the market itself and deliver a significant increase in its profitability This clearly underlines the Group's market strategy - focusing on increasing effectiveness and gross and net profit margins.